-The J.D./M.S. dual degree program offers a student who has been admitted to The University of Toledo College of Law and one of The University of Toledo College of Engineering master of science programs the opportunity to complete requirements for both the J.D. and the M.S. degrees through a program of integrated curriculum in an accelerated period of study.
+The J.D./M.S. dual degree program offers a student who has been admitted to The University of Toledo College of Law and one of The University of Toledo College of Engineering master of science programs the opportunity to complete requirements for both the J.D. and the M.S. degrees t in an accelerated period of study.
 The program is designed for full-time students who have an undergraduate degree in engineering or its equivalent.
 Students with a non-engineering undergraduate degree will be required to complete all prerequisite courses required by the College of Engineering, depending on the nature of the undergraduate degree.

-The College of Law and the College of Engineering, with the College of Graduate Studies, will administer and advise with regard to that school’s curriculum, requirements and guidelines.
+The College of Law and the College of Engineering will advise with regard to that school’s curriculum, requirements and guidelines.
 Within the College of Engineering, advising is handled within the individual department of enrollment and coordinated through the associate dean of graduate studies.
-A dual program oversight committee will review policies and monitor the progress of students toward the dual degree completion.

 Awarding of Degrees and Credit